fivetran-joemarkiewicz/testing_project/.github/PULL_REQUEST_TEMPLATE/maintainer_pull_request_template.md

 - Package versioning has been appropriately indexed in the following locations:
     - [ ] indexed within dbt_project.yml
     - [ ] indexed within integration_tests/dbt_project.yml
-- [ ] CHANGELOG entry has been added
+- [ ] CHANGELOG has individual entries for each respective change in this PR
 - [ ] README updates have been applied (if applicable)
     <!--- Remember to check the following README locations for common updates. →
         <!--- Suggested install range (needed for breaking changes) →